-We understand that a pupil may make an allegation against a member of Staff.
+We understand that a pupil may make an allegation against a member of

+Staff.

-- The Headteacher on all such occasions will discuss the content of the allegation with the LA Designated Officer (LADO) for Child Protection. - If the allegation made to a member of staff concerns the Headteacher, the designated teacher will immediately inform the Chair of Governors who will consult with the LSCB's Lead Officer for Child Protection. - The school will ensure that there are procedures in place to handle allegations and will follow the LSCB procedures for managing allegations against staff.
-This can be found at: http://www.brentlscb.org.uk/main/article.php?tag=Allegations&name=role-&sector=home - In the event of an allegation being made against teachers and any other member of staff, (including supply staff and volunteers posing a risk of harm) to the Local Authority Designated Officer (LADO) will be contacted: Telephone: 020 8937 4300 - Option 1 or Email family.frontdoor@brent.gcsx.gov.uk Or brent.lado@brent.gov.uk
+- The Headteacher on all such occasions will discuss the content of the allegation with the LA Designated Officer (LADO) for Child Protection. - If the allegation made to a member of staff concerns the Headteacher, the designated teacher will immediately inform the Chair of Governors who will consult with the LSCB's Lead Officer for Child Protection. - In the event that a concern is shared regarding a supply member of staff then the Headteacher will inform their employer or agency. - The school will ensure that there are procedures in place to handle allegations and will follow the LSCB procedures for managing allegations against staff. - In the event of an allegation being made against teachers and any other member of staff, (including supply staff and volunteers posing a risk of harm) to the Local Authority Designated Officer (LADO) will be contacted: Telephone: 020 8937 4300 - Option 1 or

+Email family.frontdoor@brent.gcsx.gov.uk Or brent.lado@brent.gov.uk